MeteorSpark/test-helpers/README.md

 **onCompleteOnce = th.getOnCompleteOnceOrTimeout(test, onComplete[, test\_specific\_computations]) Anywhere**

-Same as th.getOnCompleteOnce but you need to pass the test object as the first param.

-Will fail automatically if timeout, as defined in the timeout option.
+Same as th.getOnCompleteOnce but will fail automatically if timeout, as defined in the timeout option.

+need to pass the test object as the first param.

+**th.getOnCompleteOnceOrTimeoutWithUser(test, onComplete, user, password[, test\_specific\_computations], cb) Anywhere**

+Same as th.getOnCompleteOnceOrTimeout but will login with user and logout onComplete.

+Unlike the previous methods onCompleteOnce is returned by the method but passed to cb as its second param upon successful login.

+If login failed the test will fail, cb won't be called, and non of the test\_specific\_computations will run.

 ## Credits